 Consider moving the unit.
 Keep your machine away from any areas of your kitchen that are more conducive to mold.
 This includes prep stations that handle large amounts of dough, yeast, sugar, or any ingredients that thrive in environments with lots of moisture.

-Leaks that come from the outside of the ice machine are most likely a plumbing issue that is related to the machine not being insalled properly.
+Leaks that appear outside the ice machine are most likely a plumbing issue related to the machine not being installed properly.
 This fix will require a plumber.
-If the leak is coming from inside the machine, you’ll need to call an authorized ice machine technician to fix the issue.
-Turn your machine off before inspecting to avoid any potential accidents or electrical injury.
+If the leak is coming from inside the machine, call an authorized ice machine technician to fix the issue.
+Turn your machine off before inspecting it to avoid accidents or electrical injur

 Check the shutoff valve.
 If the origin of the leak is the water shutoff valve, attempt to contain the leak to avoid water damage and call a plumber to rectify the problem.